Five nights; six days of easy, moderate, and challenging hikes on the most spectacular trails between Banff and Jasper.

 The Bald Hills Trail takes you to the most photographed area in the Rocky Mountains.
 Maligne Lake is not only the oldest attraction in Jasper National Park but also the largest lake in the Canadian Rockies.
 The trail to the Bald Hills, overlooking Maligne Lake, takes you along an open forest of lodge pole pine and spruce, home to moose, caribou, harlequin ducks, and many other types of wildlife.
 Listen for the trilling of the Brewers Sparrows that nest in the willows here.
 BLD

 Sightseeing with short walks, drive up to 6 hours

 Spend the early morning exploring Maligne Canyon before heading back to Banff.
 To punctuate the drive there will be stops and short walks along the way.
-Arrive in Banff by about 16:00 or Calgary at around 18:00.
+Arrive in Banff by about 16:00.
 B

 All details and pricing are subject to change without notice.

 - Jul 21-26

 - Aug 18-23